FahrJo/visualRootMeasurement/README.md

 # visualRootMeasurement

-This tool aims to automate the length measurement of plant roots on images.It is based on OpenCV 4.
+This tool aims to automate the length measurement of plant roots on images.
+It is based on OpenCV 4.

 > [!WARNING]
 > The results of the current implementation need more validation.
 Do not trust the current results!